 Keen observers are likely to view the decision either with concern or welcome it, depending on how it reflects their underlying beliefs about abortion.

-At first glance of the headlines last Friday, the result could mistakenly be read as the failure of exclusion zones legislation.
+At first glance of the headlines following the decision, the result could mistakenly be read as the failure of exclusion zones legislation.
 And it may likely to be heralded as some kind of victory by some.
 However, the decision by Magistrate Glenn Theakston carefully considers the operation and appropriateness of ACT laws and regulations, and the context of the behaviour for which the three men were charged.
 This case represented the first real legal test of the operation of these laws and regulations.

 A closer reading of the decision itself sends some very clear signals about the limitation of protest outside abortion services, and substantially affirms existing ACT laws and regulations establishing protest exclusion zones to protect patient access to care.
 The decision rejects many of the arguments put forward by the defence that these laws and regulations are invalid, overreach, or didn’t apply in the particular circumstances.